Cognigy/Documentation/docs/en/docs/ai/resources/deploy/endpoints.md

   <img class="image-center" src="{{config.site_url}}ai/resources/images/override-snapshots-connection.png" width="100%" />
 </figure>

-Agents with Snapshots have the toggle **Override Snapshot Connections** in the Endpoint editor.
-Turning this toggle **ON** will allow this Endpoint to override the Connections in a Snapshot with the [Connections]({{config.site_url}}ai/resources/build/connections/) in the project.
+Agents with Snapshots have the toggle switch **Override Snapshot Connections** in the Endpoint editor.
+Turning this toggle **ON** enables this Endpoint to override the Connections in a Snapshot with [Connections]({{config.site_url}}ai/resources/build/connections/) in the project.
 If a Connection is available only in the Snapshot, then it will be used from the Snapshot irrespective of this toggle setting.
 If needed, this Connection needs to be manually updated.

 !!! info "Default setting"
     By default, any Endpoint will keep using the Connections from the Snapshot unless the toggle is turned ON.